pippinbarr/cart253-2019/modules/tools-github-pages/tools-github-pages.md

 - It's wonderfully simple
 - This also means you can host other websites and projects on GitHub Pages if you start new repositories for those projects!
 - Again, we will use the `cart253-2018` repository for __all our work__ in this class
+- And you will make links to specific folders in your repository representing your different projects

 ---